Hildegard Lamfrom: Early life and education

-Lamfrom was born into a Jewish family in Augsburg, Germany in 1922, the eldest of three sisters (Gertrude (Gert) Boyle and Eva).
+Lamfrom was born into a Jewish family in Augsburg, Germany, in 1922, the eldest of three sisters (Gertrude (Gert) Boyle and Eva).
 Her family fled Germany in 1937, when she was 15, and established themselves in Portland, Oregon.
 Her father, who had owned a shirt factory in Germany bought a small hat and cap company that the family grew into Columbia Sportswear.
 Her sister Gert Boyle would later run the company and become an entrepreneurial icon, later donating large amounts of money to cancer research in her sister's honor.

 Hiledgard graduated from Grant High School in Portland.
 She then attended Reed College and financed her education by working in shipyards as a welder.
 She earned a BA in biology from Reed and did research on avian malaria with Ralph Macy.
 She then earned an MA from Oregon State University.
 She was accepted to Western Reserve (now Case Western Reserve University)'s medical school, but decided to focus on research.
 She studied the renin system with pathologist Harry Goldblatt at Case Western and earned her PhD in 1949.

 Career

 Lamfrom went with her PhD advisor Harry Goldblatt to Cedars of Lebanon Hospital in Los Angeles.
 There, she continued to research the renin system for five more years.
 In 1955 went to study at Copenhagen's Carlsberg Laboratory on an American Heart Association Fellowship, working in Linderstrom-Lang's department.
 In 1958 she moved to Caltech where she did research with Henry Borsook.
 Here at Caltech, with Richard Schweet, she was able to help work out an in vitro system for studying hemoglobin synthesis in rabbit reticulocyte lysate.
+In this research, Hildegard was one of the first investigators to provide experimental evidence for the existence of messenger RNA, an informational molecule that directs the sequence of amino acids generated during protein synthesis.
 From 1962 to 1965 she continued research on protein synthesis at the MRC Laboratory in Cambridge, England, working with Francis Crick and Sydney Brenner.
 She then went to work at the Institut de Biologie Physico-Chimique in Paris (1965-1967).
 She went on to collaborate with her close friend Anand Sarabhai at the Institute of Molecular Biology in Eugene, Oregon from 1967-1970.
 The pair then researched in UCSD's chemistry department, where they collaborated with John Abelson to study tRNA synthesis.
 In the 1970's Lamfrom and Sarabhai spent extended periods of time in India and established a research laboratory called Biocenter.
 The last two years of her career were spent at Harvard Medical School, working with Tom Benjamin studying the involvement of middle T-antigen in tumor induction.